karlkfi/kpt-config-sync/docs/dev/test.md

 ## Unit Tests

-To run unit tests and linters:
+During iterative development, you want to run unit tests, linters, and nomosvet tests using:

 ```console
 make